alvinsj/nodechat/README.md

 ## a socket chatroom + todo using socketio+nodejs+(backbonejs-sample-todos)

-#### about
 a quick hack to try out chat on socketio, backbonejs mvc with its todo list example.
-made it for fun with in mind integrating with our other bots in [buUuk](http://buuuk.com) in the future.

-see the [demo](http://lah.no.de/chat) in action, you can try out with username:demo and password:node, allows duplicate logins.
-you can also compile the [honcheng's iOS client](https://github.com/honcheng/iOS-nodechat) to test it out with lahnode server too!
-Have fun with the real time web with socket.io!

 #### inspired by
 * [socketio](http://socket.io)